VuntlaDivya/OMDB_API/README.md

  You can use any of these arguments and add to Dockerfile, it is based on how we want output.
+ Then, to get the movie info written a script with the above arguments to execute the python file having in our repo.

-  Then execute the following command to build an Image.
+ Finally, execute the following command to build an Image.

          # docker build -t <reponame>:<tagname> .

-###  Executing the program by running docker container to query a movie.
+###  Executing the program by running docker container to query a movie info.

       # docker run -it <imagename>

+      eg: # docker run -it movie_info:latest

+ It will prompt for movie name as follows:
+          Enter the movie name:
+          Okkadu